top of page

 Epimelissodes sabinensis ranges west to California, north to Colorado and south into Mexico.
 This species is associated with aster-family flowers.
 Epimelissodes sabinensis is the host of the cuckoo bee Triepeolus penicilliferus.

-Texas long-horned bee
+Texas longhorn bee

-Epimelissodes (Epimelissodes) texana
+Epimelissodes (Epimelissodes) texanus

 formerly Svastra (Epimelissodes) texana